ShaunCurtis/Blazr.ComponentServiceProvider/Readme.md

 }
 ```

-`serviceType` is either the concrete registered object for `TService` or `null`.
-If `TService` is an interface or base class `TService` and `serviceType` will be different types.
+`serviceType` is either the concrete DI registered object for `TService`, or `null`.

-If `ServiceType` is null there's no definition for `TService` in the service container so we need to activate it directly.
+If `ServiceType` is null, there's no definition for `TService` in the service container; it must be activated directly.

-If service type is a type we activate it from the supplied concrete type.
+If service type is a type, it's activated as the supplied concrete type.

-Ibn either case we may return a null if `CreateInstance` can't create and instance.
-We leave dealing with a null return to the requester.
+In either case, the method may return a null if `CreateInstance` can't create an instance.

-There's a second Try wrapper method,
+There's a second Try wrapper method.

 ```csharp
     public static bool TryGetComponentService<TService>(this IServiceProvider serviceProvider,[NotNullWhen(true)] out TService? service) where TService : class